volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 You should always remember that `var` is **globally** scoped in case if it is declared outside of the function and **locally/function** scoped if it is declared inside of the function body.

 > **Scope** in JavaScript refers to the current context of code, which determines the accessibility of variables to JavaScript.
-The two types of scopeare **local** and **global**: Global variables are those declared outside of a block.
+The two types of scope are **local** and **global**: Global variables are those declared outside of a block.
 Local variables are those declared inside of a block.

 Globally scoped variable is accessible in the whole window.
-Locally/function scoped variable is accessible only within function body it was declared in.
+Locally/function scoped variable is accessible only within the function body it was declared in.

 > **Local scope** is also called function scope because local scope is created by functions in JavaScript.

-In the following example we will create both global and local variable and point out differences between them:
+In the following example, we will create both global and local variable and point out differences between them:

 ```javascript
 var globalVariable = "global";